vivienneobrien/webpack5/README.md

 **_ Mode _**
-This means we do not want any built in optimisations: `mode: none` The 3 possible values we can put here are none, development and production.
+This means we do not want any built in optimisations: `mode: none` The 3 possible values we can put here are `none`, `development` and `production`.
 Comparing mode and bundle.
 Developer mode uses source maps by default.

 ```javascript
 if (process.env.NODE_ENV === "production") {